Sette note in nero: Plot

 A few days later, Virginia buys a magazine which runs a picture of the murdered woman on the front cover, exactly the same magazine from Virginia's vision.
 When Luca notices that the magazine has only existed for a year, it becomes apparent to him that Virginia has experienced a premonition, not a vision of past crimes.
 Virginia and Luca find more evidence that appears to clear Francesco, allowing him to get released on bail.
 Gloria, in the meantime, gives Virginia a wristwatch as a gift, one that plays a haunting tune on the hour.

 Details from the premonitions start to occur in front of Virginia with greater and greater frequency.
 Virginia takes a yellow taxi, with a blinking CB radio light, from Luca's office to her home (just as seen in her vision).
 The mysterious old woman phones Virginia, leaving a message on her answering machine, offering information about the case.
 When Virginia arrives at her house, she finds her dead (in the same position from Virginia's vision).
 Rospini appears and Virginia flees in panic.
 Grabbing a vital letter featured on a coffee table in her vision, Virginia escapes down the road to a neighboring church that is undergoing repairs.
 Virginia's hiding place is given away when her wristwatch chimes go off.
-Rospini tries to reach her on a wooden scaffold, but slips and falls to the marble floor, many feet below.
+Rospini tries to reach her on a wooden scaffold, but the scaffold breaks and he falls to the marble floor, many feet below.

 Virginia runs back to her husband's old villa nearby, and phones him at his office to come see her right away.
-When he arrives, Virginia is alarmed by his limp (just as in her vision), which he claims to have twisted his ankle just a few hours before.
+When he arrives, Virginia is alarmed by his limp (just as in her vision), for which he claims to have twisted his ankle just a few hours before.
 They go inside to the fateful room.
 Francesco puts down a copy of the magazine with Agneta on the cover, right on the table as described in the vision.
 Growing more nervous, Virginia starts smoking one of Gloria's yellow cigarettes, and places it in an ashtray also featured in the vision.